The Timberwolves' Donte DiVincenzo, left, and Julius Randle, second from...

 “Everyone just comes in with the right mindset,” Jalen Brunson said.
 “A lot of great people first and foremost are great competitors, guys who want to win.
 And I think in any locker room that is a recipe for success.”

 Knicks coach Tom Thibodeau seeks this sort of fire from his team and maybe could appreciate what DiVincenzo was doing, even if it was on the opposite side.
-He called the incident with DiVincenzo, “Just two competitive guys.”
+He called the incident with DiVincenzo “just two competitive guys.”

-“For all players each year they’re going to learn and they’re going to grow and their experience teaches them a lot,” Thibodeau said of Towns.
+“For all players each year, they’re going to learn and they’re going to grow and their experience teaches them a lot,” Thibodeau said of Towns.
 “He sacrificed a lot.
 I think he understands the concept of winning.
 They had a great season last year and I thought he played at a very high level both offensively and defensively.

 “That's going to give us the wins and we have a lot of goals in mind," Towns said.
-"And for us to even come close to accomplishing that it takes us to solidify our defense, defensive game plan and identity.
+"And for us to even come close to accomplishing that, it takes us to solidify our defense, defensive game plan and identity.

 "Minnesota understood that.
-We found that out last year where we solidified our identity as defensive team.
+We found that out last year where we solidified our identity as a defensive team.
 We found ourselves in a position of success.
 Doing that here again is going to be a key for us to do something special in the city.”

 SUBSCRIBE